-The current focus of the WGSFD is not to provide only estimates of spatial distribution of fishing effort, but to develop further methods and indices, for example those representing fishing intensity and frequency on different spatial scales.
-This includes indicators supporting scientific advice regarding the Common Fisheries Policy (CFP) or the Marine Strategy Framework Directive (MSFD).
-In the future the group will continue fostering the development of new methodologies and build a forum to develop innovative concepts related to the investigation of interactions between fishing activities and the ecosystem.
+WGSFD provides estimates of spatial distribution of fishing effort and develops further methods and indices, for example those representing fishing intensity and frequency.
+This includes indicators supporting advice regarding the Common Fisheries Policy (CFP) and the Marine Strategy Framework Directive (MSFD).
+In the future the group will continue fostering the development of new methodologies and develop concepts related to the investigation of interactions between fishing and the ecosystem.

 area ratio from VMS data from 2013 in part of the OSPAR region with most